AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 ```

 ## Dataset Directory
-This section includes both the original raw dataset and the segmented or split data files.
+This section includes both the original raw dataset and  split data files.
 Here's what each file represents:

 ```
 - rawdata.csv: This original, unprocessed dataset.